 In this excellent conclusion example, you can vividly tell that the writer is tying conflict resolution to an issue of child punishment.
 But, again, bringing the expanded perspective will make your readers marvel at your creativity.

 Topic: Should dangerous sports be banned

 Another common strategy is to paraphrase your entire essay introduction.
-For instance, you can choose to end your essay with the exact case or context presenting in your introduction to help you better understand the topic.
+For instance, you can end your essay with the exact case or context presented in your introduction to help you better understand the topic.
 You can leverage this strategy to prove your point too.
 However, you can't just repeat what you said in your introduction paragraph.
-You need to tie in ideas you brought up in your paper to prove that your paper brings a new understanding to your topic.
+You need to tie in the ideas you brought up in your paper to prove that your paper brings a new understanding to your topic.
 Here is an example: